Fiserv/exchange/docs/getting-started/boarding.md

 ### Updating an Application

-While an Application is in 'Open' status, this can be updated using the UPDATE requests, of which can be done for each level of the Merchant.
+While an Application is in 'Open' status, this can be updated using the UPDATE requests, of which can be done for each level of the merchant.
 An applications status and information can be retrieved using the `APPLICATION_STATUS_CHECK` and `RETRIEVE_APPLICATION` requests, and a complete application can be submit by using the `APPLICATION_SUBMIT` request (pending validation).
 Applications that are invalid will respond with the errors and their locations so that the entity may be updated, and resubmit.